PART II - Advanced Municipal Law Enforcement

 Pre-requisite: Successful completion of MLEOA Part I Foundations course.

 Details of Course Modules:

-Students must be familiar with and be able to complete a Part I Certificate of Offence including Provincial Offences Notice and Summons as well as a Part III Information and Summons and be able to undertake proper service for each charging method.
-(In-class graded practicals will be administered).
+Students must be familiar with and be able to complete a Part I Certificate of Offence including Provincial Offences Notice and Part I Summons as well as a Part III Information and Summons.

 Court Proceedings: Students will learn the players in the court process and their roles, stages of legal proceedings and the Voir Dire process.